profezzorn/ProffieOSDocs/howto/how-to-set-up-a-blaster.md

 #endif
 ```

-You can then add your Presets to `CONFIG_PRESETS`:
+### CONFIG_PRESET

+You can then add your Presets to `CONFIG_PRESETS`.
+In this case we defined two different presets: one for E-11 and another for E-11D.
+Also, please note that for using different colors on FIRE and STUN mode, it should be done inside the style.
+Then again, for the monochromatic LED, you can't do anything but control the output power, so take that into consideration for your styles.

 ```
 /****** CONFIG_PROP blaster defines  ****/